Summer Days…and autumn on the Way

 It’s here.
 It landed!
 Spring 2019 made it all the way to Edmonton, and we all know what that means: warm sunshine…birds twittering (or honking, as the geese do…), buds appearing on branches…rainfall…and mmmm…sweet, fresh air!

-Another winter camping trip with John gets underway tomorrow (April 12th)…a group of forty participants I’m told, and though the weather has warmed up somewhat, it’s still hovering around the freezing point at night – at least where the group will be staying.
+Another winter camping trip with John gets underway tomorrow (April 12th)…a group of forty participants I’m told, and though the weather has warmed rying tup somewhat, it’s still hovering around the freezing point at night – at least where the group will be staying.
 The camping trip will lead us into the spring seminar at the Oasis College of Integrated Philosophy, where a sweet metamorphosis continues.
-The beautiful Oasis gardens will once again be ready for enjoying …sitting in the sunshine…or walking the pathways.
-(We might even see a bunny or two!)
+The beautiful Oasis gardens will be ready for enjoying, sitting in the sunshine…walking pathways.
+(Who knows?
+We might even see a bunny or two!)
+Love to you:)

 Archives: November, 2018